 How to identify TikTok trends

-Spend time on the platform.
+Spend time on the platform

 The best — and certainly the most fun — way to begin to identify a TikTok trend is to simply use the app!
 If you don’t already have one, create your own TikTok account.
 And get it verified.
 Then scroll through your home page, explore the Discover tab, and pay attention to what you’re seeing — and hearing.

 Take into account everything on the screen.
 From the angle of the camera to the specific sounds and effects the creator used, all are moving parts that give you the opportunity to spot TikTok trends.

-Look outside your lane.
+Look outside your lane

 “Part of the reason why TikTok is so popular is because it very quickly gets you, and it will put you into a lane of content on things that you love and you engage with,” Horowitz says.

 - Explore the Discover page often.